 However, this does not go very often, so if you are stuck for time, I don’t recommend taking it.
 It’s definitely one of the must-see places in Valencia province.

-Explore the Monastery in Simat de La Valldigna – we had no idea what we stumbled upon when we arrived in this beautiful village surrounded by orange orchards.
+Explore the Monastery of Santa Maria de Valldigna – we had no idea what we stumbled upon when we arrived in this beautiful village surrounded by orange orchards.

-I dare to say it is one of the most beautiful places in Valencia, especially if you are not fan of over-crowded sights with high entrance fees.
+I dare to say it is one of the most beautiful places in Valencia, especially if you are not a fan of overcrowded sights with high entrance fees.
 If you visit at the right time (preferably off-season), you can have it all to yourself.
 Plus, it’s free to enter!

 The castle itself is small and you will only need about 20 minutes to explore the whole place, but it is reasonably priced.
 However, if you don’t feel like it, you can still park your car at the castle car park and enjoy the views for as long as you wish.